cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 While not technically a builtin, `is_test` is a [`bool`](https://github.com/bazelbuild/starlark/blob/master/spec.md#booleans) that allows Starlark code to determine whether it's running in test environment via Cirrus CLI.
 This can be useful for limiting the test complexity, e.g. by not making a real HTTP request and mocking/skipping it instead.
-Read more about template testing in a [separate guide in Cirrus CLI repository](https://github.com/cirruslabs/cirrus-cli/blob/master/STARLARK-TEMPLATING.md#testing).
+Read more about module testing in a [separate guide in Cirrus CLI repository](https://github.com/cirruslabs/cirrus-cli/blob/master/STARLARK-TEMPLATING.md#testing).

 ### `env`